automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Zhanghenglong.md

 # Zhanghenglong
-## Description: A transitional hadrosaur of late Cretaceous Asia.
+## A transitional hadrosaur of late Cretaceous Asia.